-These healthy egg muffins are a perfect lunch-to-go idea.
+These healthy egg muffins are a perfect hearty breakfast or lunch-to-go idea.

 Have you got an hour?
 A handful of vegetables, some eggs?

-Let’s whip up this easy clean eating lunch idea!
+Let’s whip up this super flexible and easy clean eating meal!

 - 2 tablespoons butter